downingforce/ping_pong/README.md

 ## Description

-_A web application that takes a number from a user and returns a range of numbers from 1 to the chosen number with the following exceptions:
+_A web application that takes a number from a user and returns a range of numbers from 1 to the chosen number with the words "Ping", "Pong", and "Ping-Pong" based on spec criteria_

-Numbers divisible by 3 are replaced with "ping" Numbers divisible by 5 are replaced with "pong" Numbers divisible by 15 are replaced with "ping-pong"

-A user should be able to enter a new number and see new results over and over again._

 ## Specifications